-Our state's environmental laboratories must adhere to numerous proficiency standards to seek and maintain accreditation.
+Environmental laboratories in Washington must adhere to numerous proficiency standards to seek and maintain accreditation.
 Accreditation demonstrates that a lab is able to perform the analytical methods for which they are accredited.

 Ecology and most other governmental agencies, as well as many grant providers, require that all scientific samples be assessed by an accredited laboratory.
-Learn specific details on how laboratories may seek and maintain accreditation in Washington
+There is a simple process to follow to earn accreditation status for your laboratory.
+Specific details on how laboratories may seek and maintain accreditation in Washington are outlined on our web pages and guidance documents.

 Start with the manual and application